 - drug interactions with cyclosporine or tacrolimus.
 If you take Noxafil with cyclosporine or tacrolimus, your blood levels of cyclosporine or tacrolimus may increase.
 Serious side effects can happen in your kidney or brain if you have high levels of cyclosporine or tacrolimus in your blood.
 Your healthcare provider should do blood tests to check your levels of cyclosporine or tacrolimus if you are taking these medicines while taking Noxafil.
 Tell your healthcare provider right away if you have swelling in your arm or leg or shortness of breath.

 - problems with the electrical system of your heart (arrhythmias and QTc prolongation).
 Certain medicines used to treat fungus called azoles, including posaconazole, the active ingredient in Noxafil, may cause heart rhythm problems.
 People who have certain heart problems or who take certain medicines have a higher chance for this problem.
 Tell your healthcare provider right away if your heartbeat becomes fast or irregular.

-right away if you have any of the following symptoms of liver problems:
+your healthcare provider right away if you have any of the following symptoms